2i2c-org/team-compass/finance/strategy.md

 **Development contracts should be treated like grants**.
 If we get a contract to perform some kind of development, we should think of it as a one-off source of funds, not recurring revenue.

+## Case study: how to decide whether to hire somebody

+As an example of using the above principles in action, here are a few questions we should ask when deciding whether to hire somebody new.

+- Do we have excess or insufficient capacity?
+  Are we in a cycle where we wish to grow capacity and decrease stress on the team?
+- Is the area of expertise for this role the place where we need the most capacity?
+- Will this role grow our capacity in the area of highest need?
+- Will this role contribute to bringing in more revenue from 2i2c?[^revenue] If so, we may update our budget projections before deciding on the financial impact of the hire.
+- Will hiring this role shorten our runway to less than 12 months?
+  Assume it will take 3 months for this person to ramp-up and begin contributing at full capacity.
+  So 12 months here is a reflection of our 9 month runway alarm window.

+[^revenue]: For example:

+    - They will grow our technical capacity, allowing us to bring on more managed hubs.
+    - They will grow our outwards presence, giving us more exposure that leads to more managed hubs.
+    - They will participate in grant-writing or sales to convert opportunities into funding.

 ## References